bitrix24/b24restdocs/api-reference/chat-bots/commands/imbot-command-unregister.md

 {% note warning %}

-To handle the command, the application must process the command addition event [ONIMCOMMANDADD](./events/index.md).
+To handle the command, the application must process the event of adding a command [ONIMCOMMANDADD](./events/index.md).

 {% endnote %}